 - Think Tanks and research institutes.

-Jobs may be advertised on some general jobs boards but it's more likely you'll need to identify the companies and organisations you're interested in and look directly on their websites.
+Jobs may be advertised on some general jobs boards but it's more likely you'll need to identify the companies and organisations you're interested in and look directly on their websites for opportunities.
 You can check the Chamber of Commerce for the country you're interested in to see if they have a directory of these.

-These can be competitive, and many roles are not advertised.
+Openings can be competitive, and many roles are not advertised.
 Speculative applications and building a network in the sector will be very important.
 It's common to do an internship which could then lead to a permanent position so this may be a starting point to consider.

 There are some specialist recruitment firms and headhunters, such as Lawson Chase and Barclay Simpson.
 However, these typically work with experienced professionals and do not have extensive opportunities at entry-level.